Our Helpline Admiral Nurse, Rachel Watson, advises families with dementia on what to do around the changing guidance with face coverings

 Look at different ways to reduce any feelings of anxiety by trying different styles and textures.
 You could create a covering from a favourite scarf, or even get them involved in making one themselves from fabrics.
 This could develop into a fun activity and help them to wear it more as they’ve been part of the process of making one.

 Have a think about where you are encouraging them to put on a covering as well.
-Doing this on the platform of a busy train station may heighten feelings of stress so you can try putting it on at home which may be a lot calmer and allows the person with dementia to do it at their own pace.
+Doing this in public may heighten feelings of stress so you can try putting it on at home which may be a lot calmer and allows the person with dementia to do it at their own pace.

 What to do if I can’t get my relative with dementia to wear a covering?